What are Managed Disaster Recovery Services?

 What types of test services are covered?

-SafeHaven test failover is a bubble test in which the CenturyLink managed recovery servers and the corresponding primary servers are isolated.
+SafeHaven test failover is a bubble test in which the Lumen managed recovery servers are brought up in an isolated network.
 Tests and alterations on the recovery data center are not routed back to a production data center, thus avoiding any disruptions.
-Critical applications are also started by CenturyLink on recovery servers during testing.
+Critical applications are also started by Lumen on recovery servers during testing.

 How often can a customer invoke at-time-of-disaster (ATOD) support?